-A new report has found that employers’ concerns in relation to social media misuse at work have become more related to business threats in recent years.
+A new report has found that employers’ concerns in relation to workplace social media misuse have become more related to business threats.

 In the early days, many employers tried to impose bans on what they perceived as a distraction from what employees were being paid to do.

 Now, the boundaries between personal and professional use are increasingly blurred.